alphagov/govuk-load-testing/README.md

 - `username`, the HTTP basic auth username
 - `password`, the HTTP basic auth password

-The property `signonUrl` and environment variables `USERNAME` and `PASSWORD` are required for scenarios authenticating with a signon application.
+The property `signonUrl` and environment variables `GATLING_USERNAME` and `GATLING_PASSWORD` are required for scenarios authenticating with a signon application.

 The following properties are optional: